Close

 How do I file an insurance claim?

 To place an insurance claim, you can either contact the insurer via the Internet, on the phone, or at their office.
 Submit the claims form and any other required documents.
-The insurance company shall then go through all of it and warn you further what to do.
+The insurance company shall then go through all of it and inform you further on what to do.

 2